howardisaacson/Intro-to-Astro2023/Week2_packages_plotting/README.md

-## Meeting Time: 5:00pm PDT, Monday June 20th 2022.
+## Meeting Time: 5:00pm PDT, Monday June 19th 2023.
-Contact Details will be sent via email.

-Instructors:
+Zoom channel see Piazza or google group

 #### Agenda:

-1) Review/Checkin from last week (google form/poll):
+1) Review/Checkin from last week:
    - How did the tutorials go?
    - What should the instructors do differently this week?